 Delphi’s co-ordinate system has the top left pixel at (0,0) and the Y axis increases in value as it stretches down to the bottom of the screen.
 That is the reverse of how we normally use angles where the Y axis decreases towards the bottom.
 As a result, my conversion routines use 0 degrees at the bottom like this.
-If that doesn’t float your goat, you have access my source code so rewrite it or add a wrapper to my functions.
+If that doesn’t float your goat, you have access to my source code so you can rewrite tje code or add a wrapper to my functions.

 Its that simple.
 Just use my unit or the built in Delphi function.

 Its just one line of code to call each angle conversion routines

 var vRadian : single; begin vRadian := zzXYtoDegreeReal(X, Y); end;